The Wixamtree Trust

 A blank paying-in slip or a redacted bank statement is required to accompany your application, in order for it to be considered.

 Applicants may, if they so wish, provide additional information in support of their submission.
+This can be emailed to [email protected].

 How much may be applied for